Collaborative Divorce – A New Cooperative Approach to Divorce Negotiations

 Alimony of all types, including temporary support durational alimony and permanent alimony Child support calculations, modification and enforcement Custody, visitation and time sharing, including interstate jurisdictional issues Marital property division, including allocation of retirement benefits and joint assets and debts Parent relocation disputes Post-judgment modifications and enforcement of custody matters, child support or alimony Shared parenting arrangements Temporary relief, including spousal support, child support, custody and visitation, exclusive use and occupancy of the marital home and access to marital assets while the divorce is pending.

 Attorney William J. Leininger has handled thousands of divorce cases in 42 years of Family Law practice and has extensive experience in collaborative divorce and alternatives to litigation.
 He can help you decide if collaborative divorce is the best path for you.
 He is also a member of the International Academy of Collaborative Professionals, and Next Generation Divorce, a group of Collaborative Divorce Professionals who practice in the Tampa-Sarasota area.

-Contact us online at firstname.lastname@example.org or call 941-727-5555 to schedule a 30 minute confidential consultaton to discuss collaborative divorce with Sarasota attorney William J. Leininger at a reduced fee of only $150.
+Contact us online at email@example.com or call 941-727-5555 to schedule a Free 30 minute confidential consultaton to discuss collaborative divorce with Sarasota attorney William J. Leininger.
+Your spouse may not attend this conference.
 He serves the Greater Sarasota area, including Sarasota, Longboat Key, Siesta Key, Anna Maria Island, Lakewood Ranch and nearby communities in Sarasota, Manatee and Charlotte counties.

 DISCLOSURE REQUIRED BY FLORIDA LAW